MarioBorizovski/ManagementPropertiesApplication/README.md

 ---

 ## ✨ The Vision
 In the world of real estate, trust and speed are everything.
 I built this platform to bridge the gap between a **rock-solid enterprise backend** and a **premium, fluid frontend**.
-It's not just a listing site; it's a complete ecosystem designed to handle everything from the first property "hello" to the final booking confirmation—all in real-time.

-> [!NOTE]
-> This project was developed by **Mario Borizovski** to showcase a modern approach to full-stack architecture, emphasizing high-security standards, real-time messaging, and intelligent data management.

 ---

-## 📖 The Story Behind the Project
-When I started this project, I noticed a common pattern in property management: data often feels static, and approvals feel slow.
-I wanted to solve that.

 I implemented a **Real-Time Synchronous Messaging** system using WebSockets so that users and agents never have to refresh their screens to talk.
 I also built a custom **Property Audit System**—if an agent edits a listing, the system captures a state "snapshot."
 This means a property never stays in a "broken" state; if an edit is rejected, it seamlessly reverts to its last known good version.
 It's about building a system that is as resilient as it is beautiful.